-While Invicta lacks brand recognition, one of their biggest strengths is their popularity.
+While Invicta lacks brand recognition, one of its biggest strengths is its popularity.

 Wearing a Bulova timepiece on your wrist will definitely turn heads of watch snobs and casual wearers alike.

-One of the reasons Bulova is so popular is because of their ability to experiment, which is how the Accutron came to be.
+One of the reasons Bulova is so popular is because of its ability to experiment, which is how the Accutron came to be.

 However, no one can ever have a 100 percent success rate when it comes to their experiments.